coin-or/MibS/parameters.md

 ### Branching

-These are parameters for controlling branching.
+These are parameters for controlling which variables are cnadidates for branching.

 | Parameter Name | Description                                     |
 |----------------|-------------------------------------------------|